 We get commissions for purchases made from our affiliates through links in this article.
 Learn More.

 Green sapphire engagement rings have grown in popularity over the last decade, making them a great option if you’re looking for an elegant, unique alternative to a diamond.
+Look at this emerald cut engagement ring with baguettes accents from Blue Nile. it’s a great example of how beautiful emerald rings can be.

-In general, shopping a green sapphire is less complicated than shopping for a diamond.
+In general, shopping for a green sapphire is less complicated than shopping for a diamond.
 Instead of focusing on factors like cut and clarity, it’s best to look for a sapphire that has the color you’re looking for, as well as a carat weight that meets your needs and fits within your budget.

 If you’re searching for an engagement ring center stone for your fiancé-to-be that’s unique and elegant, a green sapphire can be a fantastic choice.